 - Creating polymers used in plastic

-Using GAO RFID Systems in the Oil & Gas Extraction Industry
+Exploring RFID in the Oil & Gas Extraction Industry

 The Oil & Gas Extraction industry faces many challenges daily.
 Managing asset utilization, ensuring employee safety, and creating a profit from extracted natural resources are all part of every manager’s top priorities.